Your Sales Mindset

 Are you ready to confidently ask for the sale?
 Then add these 5 steps to your sales conversations.

 - Trusted advisor.
 What you do isn’t the most important part.
 People work with you because of what you know.
 Connect with your value.
 Highlight what your clients gain from your services.
 Then dig a little deeper to make sure your list extends beyond the obvious benefits.

 - Shift your focus.
 Asking for the sale is not about you – although it feels that way right now.
 View your service as an opportunity for a potential client to invest in herself.
 You service is the solution she’s been seeking.

 - Be selective.
 Two things occur during sales conversations.
-They’re deciding whether you can help them.
+She’s deciding whether you can help her.
 And you’re deciding whether, or not, you want this person as a client.
-Don’t invite them to work with you if it’s someone you don’t really want to work with.
+Don’t invite her to work with you if it’s someone you don’t really want to work with.
 You’re not obligated to make an offer.
 Give yourself permission to cherry pick your clients.

 - Less is more.
-Talking too much can kill a sale.
-Give enough information to make a decision.
+Talking too much often kills a sale.
+Give enough information for her to make a decision.
 However, too many details leads to information overload.
 That’s when it’s easier for her to postpone getting started.

 Practice Asking for the Sale